mcmasty/mcmasty.github.io/_posts/2020-02-20-lending-club-part-one.md

 This post is an exploration my own personal portfolio performance.

+I have changed LendingClub investment strategies over the years.
+In the early years, only traded notes from the secondary market, then automated invested with a suggested portfolio, then automated investing with my own blend, and now back to only traded notes, but with a specific strategy.

 ## Lending Club, feels like lots of charge offs

 My initial thought was my portfolio performance was being dragged by a large number charge-offs.

-**Note** In the early years, automated investing was not allowed in my state.
+**Note:** In the early years, automated investing was not allowed in my state.
 As a result from 2012 to 2015 I purchased notes on the secondary market without a specific strategy.
-I also had varying degrees to discipline to diversification, so I might have invested larger position in individual notes than was prudent.
+I also had varying degrees of discipline to diversification, so my impatience might have led to larger investments in individual notes than was prudent.
 {: .notice--info}